ucb-bar/Baremetal-NN/README.md

 ![](docs/overview.png)

-Baremetal-NN is a tool for converting PyTorch models into raw C codes that can be executed standalone in a bare-metal runtime on research chips.
+Baremetal-NN is a tool for converting PyTorch models into raw C codes that can be executed standalone in a baremetal runtime on research chips.

 ## Convert the model